 My interview series, Classical Conversations, celebrates its second Anniversary today.
 I have interviewed thirty-nine eminent pianists and pedagogues on camera to date (number thirty-eight will be published later this week), and it has been such an interesting project.
-To mark the occasion The Music Teacher Magazine (published by Rhinegold) have very kindly featured my Series in their November edition, which is a celebration of the piano (see the photo above).
-The article focuses on just three pianists from the series (all Leeds Piano Competition prize winners; Noriko Ogawa, Artur Pizarro and Federico Colli), by publishing sections of their interview transcripts, where they mention their musical training, teachers and education.
+To mark the occasion The Music Teacher Magazine, published by Rhinegold, have very kindly featured my Series in their November edition, which is a celebration of the piano (see the photo above).
+The article focuses on just three pianists from the series; all Leeds Piano Competition prize winners; Noriko Ogawa, Artur Pizarro and Federico Colli.
+The article highlights sections of their interview transcripts, where they mention their musical training, teachers and education.

 I always ask fairly similar questions throughout the series, but the answers have been fascinating; completely diverse and eclectic.
 I’m eternally grateful to my first guest, Ukrainian pianist Valentina Lisitsa, who on a cold, rainy day in Cardiff freely gave her time to chat, just prior to going on stage for a performance of Rachmaninov’s Second Concerto in C minor Op.
 18 at the Millennium Centre.
 You can watch this interview by clicking on the link below; it has already accumulated nearly 43,000 views on YouTube.
 Since then, the Series has become increasingly popular and I’ve had the good fortune to interview many of the world’s greatest concert pianists and teachers.